Gabo-araya/sgsi_ext/Readme.md

 ##### Login with ReCaptcha

-This app implements login with ReCaptcha after a configurable number of login attempts, after which a new recaptcha field is added to the login form.
+This app implements login with ReCaptcha depending on a Parameter.

 This feature consumes the following env variables:

 - `RECAPTCHA_PUBLIC_KEY`
 - `RECAPTCHA_PRIVATE_KEY`
-- `RECAPTCHA_LOGIN_ATTEMPTS`

-By default the login attempts are 20.
+It also consumes the `ACTIVATE_LOGIN_RECAPTCHA` Parameter, that can be toggled in the Parameter section of the admin page.

 ### Pug
 The template engine used is pypugjs, a python implementation of the